 The Apprenticeship Levy

 Announced in 2015, the Apprenticeship Levy aims to fund three million apprenticeships in the UK by 2020.
 It affects all organisations above a certain size, committing them to either taking on apprentices or paying a percentage fee of their PAYE wage bill.
-This website is designed to tell employers all they need to know about the Apprenticeship Levy, how to meet its requirements and how to get started.
+This website is designed to tell employers all they need to know about the Apprenticeship Levy, how to meet its requirements, how to recover the monies that you will pay to HMRC and how to get started.

 Does the Apprenticeship Levy affect my organisation?